typealiased/mockingbird/README.md

 * `--targets <comma_separated_targets>` Comma-separated list of target names to mock.
 For better performance, batch mock generation by specifying multiple targets.
 Defaults to the `TARGET_NAME` environment variable set during builds.
 * `--outputs <comma_separated_output_paths>` Comma-separated list of custom file paths to store generated mocks for each target.
 The number of `outputs` should match the number of `targets`.
 Defaults to `<src_root>/Mockingbird/Mocks/<target_name>Mocks.generated.swift`.
 * `--preprocessor <preprocessor_expression>` Preprocessor expression to wrap all generated mocks in.
 For example, specifying `DEBUG` will add `#if DEBUG ... #endif` to every mock file.
 Defaults to not adding a preprocessor expression.
 * `--disable-module-import` Whether `@testable import <target_name>` should be omitted from generated mocks.
-Add this flag if mocks are included in targets instead of in test targets.
-Consider specifying a `preprocessor` expression when using the `no-module-import` option.
+Add this flag if mocks are included directly within targets instead of in test targets.
+Consider specifying a `preprocessor` expression when using this option.
+* `--only-protocols` Whether to only generate mocks for protocols.

 ### Install

-Starts automatically calling `mockingbird generate` when building any of the provided targets.
-Adds a custom Run Script Phase to each target.
+Starts automatically generating mocks by adding a custom Run Script Phase to each target.

 `mockingbird install`
 * `--project <xcodeproj_path>` Path to the Xcode project file.